 The Mansion Tour Only is appropriate for grades 2 and up, and is available April through December during regular museum hours.
 Our capacity is a maximum of 50 students per school program.
 You will be sent a confirmation letter, a map, and parking directions.
 For easy scheduling, call 717 599-5751.

 Payment will be due at time of program by check (made to “Fort Hunter”) or cash in one lump sum.

 French and Indian War Experience

 The French and Indian War Experience is appropriate for students in grade 4 through grade 6.
 Attendance is by reservation only.
-Please fill out and mail the School Brochure/Registration Form to Fort Hunter Mansion and Park with full payment to reserve a space.
+Please fill out and mail the Fort Hunter School Brochure to Fort Hunter Mansion and Park with full payment to reserve a space.
 Space is limited to the first 600 students who register.